gangdong/gangdong.github.io/_posts/2019-10-03-Fingerprint-frmk1.markdown

 + *Implementations must either use the file-system path provided by the setActiveGroup() function or provide a way to erase all user template data when the user is removed.
 It's strongly recommended that fingerprint template files be stored as encrypted and stored in the path provided.
 If this is infeasible due to TEE storage requirements, the implementer must add hooks to ensure removal of the data when the user is removed.*
 ### working process
-below is work process I summarized.
+refer to official introduce, here I summarized the work flow by my own understanding.

-1. Start the fingerprint daemons in init.rc
+1. Android start the fingerprint daemons process during boot up in init.rc.
-2. System server will start fingerprint system service fingerprint service
+2. System server will start fingerprint system service Fingerprint Service.
-3. Fingerprint Setvice calls the interface of fingerprint to communicate with the fingerprint Hal layer
+3. Fingerprint Service calls the interface of Fingerprintd to communicate with the fingerprint HAL code.
-4. Fingerprint Hal interacts with fingerprint hardware through fingerprint manufacturer's driver
+4. Fingerprint HAL interacts with TA program and the latter undertakes the communication with fingerprint hardware through SPI.
-5. For the sake of security, the hardware spi of fingerprint is mounted in the tee environment.
-The data collection of fingerprint image and the related processing of algorithm are all carried out in the tee environment.
-The REE side only gets the result of the tee side
+5. For the sake of security, the hardware SPI is mounted in the TEE environment.
+The data collection of fingerprint image and the related processing of algorithm are all carried out within the TEE environment.
+The REE side only obtains the result of the TEE side.

-In the next article, I will make a detailed introduction for the process by referring to the android source code.
+In the next article, I will make a detailed introduction for the work process by referring to the android source code.

 To be continued...